The Monkees: Headquarters and Pisces, Aquarius, Capricorn & Jones Ltd.

-The high of Headquarters was short-lived, however.
-Recording and producing as a group was Tork's major interest and he hoped that the four would continue working together as a band on future recordings, according to the liner notes of the 2007 Rhino reissue of Pisces, Aquarius, Capricorn & Jones Ltd..
-"Cuddly Toy" on Pisces, Aquarius, Capricorn & Jones Ltd. marked the last time Dolenz, who originally played guitar before the Monkees, made a solo stand as a studio drummer.
-In commentary for the DVD release of the second season of the show, Tork said that Dolenz was "incapable of repeating a triumph."
-Having been a drummer for one album, Dolenz lost interest in being a drummer and, indeed, he largely gave up playing instruments on Monkees recordings to session musicians like "Fast" Eddie Hoh.
-(Producer Chip Douglas also had identified Dolenz's drumming as the weak point in the collective musicianship of the quartet, having to splice together multiple takes of Dolenz's "shaky" drumming for final use.)
-By this point, the four did not have a common vision regarding their musical interests, with Nesmith and Jones also moving in different directions—Nesmith following his country/folk instincts and Jones reaching for Broadway-style numbers.
-The next three albums featured a diverse mixture of musical style influences, including country-rock, folk-rock, psychedelic rock, soul/R&B, guitar rock, Broadway and English music hall sensibilities.
+Released in May 1967, Headquarters contained no U.S. singles but became the Monkees' third consecutive No. 1 album.
+With a country-folk-rock sound, the album reflected a departure from the pop style of their earlier works under Kirshner.
+According to Andrew Sandoval, the album topped the charts on May 24, 1967, but was displaced by the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band the following week, holding the No. 2 spot for 11 weeks during the "Summer of Love".
+The track "Randy Scouse Git", written and sung by Dolenz, was released internationally as "Alternate Title" (owing to the controversial nature of its original title) and became a hit, reaching No. 2 in the UK and Norway.

+Tork's "For Pete's Sake" was used as the closing theme for the Monkees' television show.
+Nesmith contributed songs like "Sunny Girlfriend", incorporating pedal steel guitar, and "You Told Me", with a banjo intro by Tork that parodied the Beatles' "Taxman".
+Other notable tracks included "You Just May Be the One", "Shades of Gray", "Forget that Girl", and "No Time".
+The band wrote six of the album's 12 tracks, along with two experimental pieces, "Band 6" and "Zilch".

+The Los Angeles Times praised the album, stating, "The Monkees Upgrade Album Quality" and "The Monkees are getting better.
+Headquarters has more interesting songs and a better quality level [than previous albums]...
+None of the tracks is a throwaway...
+The improvement trend is laudable."

-At the height of their fame in 1967, they also suffered from a media backlash.
-Nesmith states in the 2007 Rhino reissue of Pisces, Aquarius, Capricorn & Jones Ltd., "Everybody in the press and in the hippie movement had got us into their target window as being illegitimate and not worthy of consideration as a musical force [or] certainly any kind of cultural force.
+The collaborative approach on Headquarters was short-lived.
+Nesmith later commented: Everybody in the press and in the hippie movement had got us into their target window as being illegitimate and not worthy of consideration as a musical force (or) certainly any kind of cultural force...
 We were under siege; wherever we went there was such resentment for us.
-We were constantly mocked and humiliated by the press.
-We were really gettin' beat up pretty good.
+We were constantly mocked and humiliated by the press...
+Really gettin’ beat up pretty good.
 We all knew what was going on inside.
 Kirshner had been purged.
-We'd gone to try to make Headquarters and found out that it was only marginally okay and that our better move was to just go back to the original songwriting and song-making strategy of the first albums except with a clear indication of how [the music] came to be...
+We’d gone to try to make Headquarters and found out that it was only marginally okay and that our better move was to just go back to the original songwriting and song-making strategy of the first albums except with a clear indication of how (the music) came to be...
 The rabid element and the hatred that was engendered is almost impossible to describe.
-It lingers to this day among people my own age."
+It lingers to this day among people my own age...

 Tork disagreed with Nesmith's assessment of Headquarters, stating, "I don't think the Pisces album was as groovy to listen to as Headquarters.
 Technically it was much better, but I think it suffers for that reason."
+Tork favored working as a unified band, but Dolenz soon lost interest in drumming.
+"Dolenz was 'incapable of repeating a triumph,'" Tork commented in a DVD release of the second season.
+Producer Chip Douglas noted Dolenz's drumming required extensive editing, calling it "shaky".